-- NOTE: If this is your first time in a Medicare-Medicaid Plan, you may continue to see your current providers for the first 180 days with our plan, at no cost, if they are not a part of our network.
-If you changed to Molina Dual Options from a different Medicare-Medicaid Plan, you may continue to see your current providers for the first 90 days with our plan, at no cost, if they are not a part of our network.
-During the transition time, our case manager will contact you to help you find providers in our network.
-After that time, we will no longer cover your care if you continue to see out-of-network providers. - You must get your care from network providers.
+- NOTE: If this is your first time in a Medicare-Medicaid Plan, you may continue to use your current providers for the first 180 days with our plan, at no cost, if they are not a part of our network.
+If you changed to Molina Dual Options from a different Medicare-Medicaid Plan, you may continue to use your current providers for the first 90 days with our plan, at no cost, if they are not a part of our network.
+During the transition time, our care coordinator will contact you to help you find providers in our network.
+After that time, we will no longer cover your care if you continue to use out-of-network providers. - You must get your care from network providers.
 Usually, the plan will not cover care from a provider who does not work with the health plan.
 Here are some cases when this rule does not apply: - The plan covers emergency or urgently needed care from an out-of-network provider.
-To learn more and to see what emergency or urgently needed care means, see Section I, page 31. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
+To learn more and to find out what emergency or urgently needed care means, refer to Section I, page 32. - If you need care that our plan covers and our network providers cannot give it to you, you can get the care from an out-of-network provider.
 Molina Dual Options requires a prior authorization to get care from an out of network provider.
 In this situation, once the service is approved we will cover the care at no cost to you.
-To learn about getting approval to see an out-of-network provider, see Section D, page 27. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
-You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue seeing the providers you see now for up to 180 days meaning new members can maintain their current providers and service authorizations at the time of enrollment for up to 180 days.
+To learn about getting approval to see an out-of-network provider, refer to Section D, page 27. - The plan covers kidney dialysis services when you are outside the plan's service area for a short time.
+You can get these services at a Medicare-certified dialysis facility. - When you first join the plan, you can continue seeing the providers you see now for up to 180 days if this is your first time in a Medicare-Medicaid Plan or for up to 90 days if you changed to Molina Dual Options from another Medicare-Medicaid Plan.

-C. Information about your Case Manager
+C. Information about your Care Coordinator

 C1.
-What a Case Manager is
+What a Care Coordinator is

-The Molina Dual Options case manager is your main contact.
+The Molina Dual Options care coordinator is your main contact.
 This person helps you manage all of your providers, services and makes sure you get what you need.

 C2.
-How you can contact your Case Manager
+How you can contact your Care Coordinator

-If you want to contact your case manager, please call (888) 858-2156 or case managers extension during business hours.
+If you want to contact your care coordinator, please call (888) 858-2156 or care coordinators extension during business hours.
 You can also contact Member Services at (877) 901-8181, Monday - Friday, 8 a.m. to 8 p.m., local time.
 The call is free.
 TTY: 711.
 Or visit www.MolinaHealthcare.com/Duals.

 C3.
-How you can change your Case Manager
+How you can change your Care Coordinator

-The member and/or caregiver may request a change in the case manager assigned, as needed by calling the case manager or Molina Dual Options Member Services.
-Additionally, Molina staff may make changes to the member's case manager assignment based upon the member's needs (cultural / linguistic / physical / behavioral health) or location.
+The member and/or caregiver may request a change in the care coordinator assigned, as needed by calling the care coordinator or Molina Dual Options Member Services.
+Additionally, Molina staff may make changes to the member's care coordinator assignment based upon the member's needs (cultural / linguistic / physical / behavioral health) or location.
 Contact Member Services for more information.